vana-com/vana-framework/README.md

                 hotkeys/        # The folder containing all of your hotkeys. default     # You unencrypted hotkey information.
 ```
-Your default wallet ```Wallet (default, default, ~/.opendata/wallets/)``` is always used unless you specify otherwise.
+Your default wallet ```Wallet (default, default, ~/.opendata/wallets/)``` is used unless you specify otherwise.
-Be sure to store your mnemonics safely.
-If you lose your password to your wallet, or the access to the machine where the wallet is stored, you can always regenerate the coldkey using the mnemonic you saved from above.
+Make sure to store your mnemonic phrase safely.
+If you lose your password, or access to the machine where the wallet is stored, you can regenerate the coldkey using the mnemonic phrase.
 ```bash
 $ poetry run python -m opendata.cli --no_version_checking wallet regen_coldkey --mnemonic **** *** **** **** ***** **** *** **** **** **** ***** *****
 ```

 ## Using the cli
 The Opendata command line interface (`opendata.cli`) is the primary command line tool for interacting with the Vana network.
-It can be used to deploy nodes, manage wallets, stake/unstake, nominate, transfer tokens, and more.
+It allows you to deploy nodes, manage wallets, stake/unstake, nominate, transfer tokens, and more.

+This is a first python implementation.
+We welcome new implementations in other languages.

 ### Basic Usage

-To get the list of all the available commands and their descriptions, you can use:
+To list all available commands:

 ```bash
 poetry run python -m opendata.cli --help